Elhebert/HaveYouAMovie/README.md

 ## Contributing

-If you wish to help me and contribute, feel free to clone, just be kiond enough to respect some guidelines :
+If you wish to help me and contribute, feel free to clone, just be kind enough to respect some guidelines :

-- AngularJS : John Papa's angular styleguide (see [here](https://github.com/johnpapa/angular-styleguide))
+- AngularJS : John Papa's angular style guide (see [here](https://github.com/johnpapa/angular-styleguide))